Duck Dodgers in the 24½th Century: Home media

-This cartoon is available on Disc 2 of Volume 1 of the Looney Tunes Golden Collection and on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set, with the cartoon restored in high definition, as well as Disc 1 of The Essential Daffy Duck.
-The short will be included as a bonus feature on the Duck Dodgers: The Complete Series Blu-ray set.
+This cartoon is available on Disc 2 of the Looney Tunes Golden Collection: Volume 1 DVD and on Disc 2 of the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set, with the cartoon restored in high definition, as well as Disc 1 of The Essential Daffy Duck.
+The short was included as a bonus feature on Disc 1 of the Duck Dodgers: The Complete Series Blu-ray set.

+The cartoon's copyright was renewed in 1980.

 In popular culture

 The cartoon can be seen in the background of one scene in Steven Spielberg's film Close Encounters of the Third Kind (1977).